*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 This is why, after you buy residential proxies, you must test their network for a few minutes and test the IPs you are allocated.

-Most residential proxy providers offer a 3 or 7 days free trial, so register an account and test to see if they sell proxy real residential IPs.
+Most residential proxy providers offer a 3 or 7 days free trial, so register an account, buy from them and test to see if they sell proxy real residential IPs:

-If you bought your residential proxies and now you’re looking to test them, you must know that this is an easy process and you can get down with it in less than 5 minutes .
+If you bought your residential proxies and now you’re looking to test them, you must know that this is an easy process and you can get down with it in less than 5 minutes.
+The number of IPs in the proxy network is not important during the testing period because it’s almost impossible to test all the IPs.
+Instead, you need to check only a few random connections.
+You can do this with a few tools.
+These are MaxMind, ARIN and RIPE.

 - MaxMind is an IP Geolocation and Online Fraud Prevention service.

-- RIPE is ARIN’s European counterpart – they do in Europe what ARIN does in the US and America.
+- RIPE is ARIN’s European counterpart – they do in Europe what ARIN does in the US.

-Why using MaxMind instead of other IP services?
+Why use MaxMind instead of other IP services?

 Here’s one example of why you should choose MaxMind, ARIN and RIPE.

-When I checked this Philadelphia IP on FoxyProxy “What’s my IP?” feature, I get a completely wrong IP location .
-It shows as Amsterdam.
+When I checked this Philadelphia IP on FoxyProxy “What’s my IP?” feature, I get a completely wrong IP location.
+It shows Amsterdam.

-And the result is what I knew already – this is a Philadelphia IP address (1,2).
-And the ISP (3) should be a US based one.
+The result is what I knew already – this is a Philadelphia IP address (1,2).
+And the ISP (3) should be a US-based one.

 As a side note, ARIN offers also ISP contact details in table 3 – which is a good way of checking the ISP.

-NOTE : There are many IP whois tools and MaxMind is not the only one that is accurate.
-The only reason I use it in this tests is that is integrated in payment processors and other online fraud detection services and has one of the most up-to-date IP database info.
+NOTE: There are many IP whois tools and MaxMind is not the only accurate one.
+The only reason I use it in this test is that it is integrated into payment processors and other online fraud detection services and has one of the most up-to-date IP databases.

 For this test, I used Oxylabs residential proxies with access to all their residential IP network.
 However, I used only US-based IPs.